 Brazilians are pretty laid-back when it comes to most sexual issues, and homosexuality is more accepted here than in any other part of Latin America.
 That said, the degree to which you can be out in Brazil varies greatly by region, and in some smaller towns discrimination is prevalent.

 Rio is the gay capital of Latin America, though São Paulo and to a lesser extent Salvador also have lively scenes.
-Gay bars in Brazil are all-welcome affairs attended by GLS (Gays, Lesbians e Simpatizantes), a mixed heterosexual and homosexual crowd far more concerned with dancing and having a good time than anything else.
+Gay and lesbian bars are disappearing (blame it on dating/hooking up apps like Grindr).
+Those still around are all-welcome affairs attended by GLS (Gays, Lesbians e Simpatizantes), a mixed heterosexual and homosexual crowd far more concerned with dancing and having a good time than anything else.

 There is no law against homosexuality in Brazil, and the age of consent is 18, the same as for heterosexuals.

-The best maps in Brazil are the Quatro Rodas series.
-These good regional maps (Norte, Nordeste etc) are available throughout Brazil.
-Quatro Rodas also publishes the Atlas Rodoviário road atlas, useful if you’re driving, as well as excellent street atlases for the main cities.
+The Quatro Rodas series, which includes good regional maps (Norte, Nordeste etc), are the best available maps of Brazil and can be found throughout the country.
+Quatro Rodas also publishes the Atlas Rodoviário, useful if you’re driving, as well as excellent street atlases for the main cities.

-- The biggest Portuguese-language daily newspapers are Jornal do Brasil (www.jbonline.com.br) and O Globo (www.globo.com.br), both from Rio, and O Estado de São Paulo and Folha de São Paulo, out of São Paulo.
-The weekly Veja is a current-affairs magazine, and in Rio and São Paulo it comes with a good pullout guide to what’s happening locally.
+- Newspapers The biggest Portuguese-language daily newspapers are Jornal do Brasil (www.jbonline.com.br) and O Globo (www.globo.com.br), both from Rio, and O Estado de São Paulo (www.estadao.com.br) and Folha de São Paulo (www.folha.uol.com.br), out of São Paulo.
+The weekly Veja (www.veja.abril.com.br) is a current-affairs magazine, and in Rio and São Paulo it comes with a good pullout guide to what’s happening locally.
 For English-language news in Rio, check out the Rio Times (www.riotimesonline.com).

 ATMs are the easiest way of getting cash in big cities and are common.
 In many smaller towns, ATMs exist but don’t always work for non-Brazilian cards.
 Make sure you have a four-digit PIN (longer PINs may not work).
 In general, Citibank, Banco do Brasil and Bradesco are the best ATMs to try.